 Apart from having the potential to be fatal due to drug poisoning, cocaine use can have a number of other consequences for your health.

 Injecting cocaine can damage veins and present a risk of infection from HIV or hepatitis.
 Mixing cocaine with heroin (speedballing) can also prove to be fatal.
 In addition to affecting physical health, addiction to cocaine can also have a far-reaching effect on other parts of your life, including work and personal relationships.
 If you suspect a friend or family member is using cocaine, these are the signs to look out for.

-Statistics for Cocaine Related Deaths in the UK
+Cocaine Related Deaths Statistics UK

 The rate of deaths in England and Wales related to cocaine has risen sharply since 1993 – more so than any other drug.
 In 2018, they were at their highest ever level.